bpbpublications/Windows-Server-2025-on-Azure/README.md

-# Scalable Test Automation with Playwright
+# Windows Server 2025 on Azure
-Scalable Test Automation with Playwright, by BPB Publications
+Windows Server 2025 on Azure, by BPB Publications